matematikk-mooc/frontend/README.md

 Compile JS and CSS for the staging environment using

 ```
-npm run buildStaging -- --env timestamp=<datetime>
+npm run buildStaging
 ```
 Compile JS and CSS for the production environment using

 ```
-npm run buildProduction -- --env timestamp=<datetime>
+npm run buildProduction
 ```

 * See scripts section in package.json

 The resulting JS and CSS file can be found in the **dist** directory.
+These commands will get the timestamp of the latest commit to the given branch, and append to the filenames.
+To test code locally allways use buildDevelopment and serveDevelopment, as buildStaging and buildProduction will use the file already uploaded to Azure, and will not pick up local changes.

 # Project structure